 The Dentist: Your Ally in Preventing Illness

 Regular dental checkups are important for the whole family from early childhood on.
 Preventative dental care can minimize your risk for more painful or severe dental health issues and higher dental expenses in the future.
+Children need regular appointments to ensure their adult teeth are coming in normally.
+Regular checkups for seniors can detect problems like oral cancer.
 Make it a family routine to come visit Total Care Dental every 6 months.
 Request an appointment with your #1 Madison family dental clinic online now or give us a call at 608-274-1911 today.

 Monitoring Your Teeth

 Another benefit of regular preventative dentist visits is keeping track of how your teeth have changed.
 Twice annual visits can be the difference between a simple oral health solution now and a more involved procedure later.